 ABOUT THE AUTHOR

-Christine eventually moved to Virginia, where she decided to publish her materials as the I Can Do It!
+Christine moved to Virginia and decided to publish her materials as the I Can Do It!
 Piano Book, First Book of Favorite Songs in 2005.
 Convinced that piano is a remarkably appropriate vehicle to train the hands and brain to work together, Christine wanted to make her introduction more widely available for beginners and children with special needs.
-Since then, she has traveled around the country introducing her book and supporting teachers who are working with this same population of beginners.
-Her book is currently in it's second printing and she is issuing it in a digital edition shortly to make it more easily available online and around the world.
-She continues her work with the special needs students and is creating new supporting material and adding many new pieces, both as printed music and in the digital format.
+Since then, she has traveled around the country introducing her book and supporting teachers who are working with this population of beginners.
+Her book is currently in it's second printing and Kapok Press issued a digital edition (2020) to make it available online and around the world.

-Christine has a bi-weekly blog about her creative journey with the children in her studio, and is developing a community of teachers for sharing ideas and supporting each other in their educational journeys.
+Christine has a bi-weekly blog about her creative journey with the children in her studio, and is developing a community of teachers for sharing ideas and supporting each other in their educational goals.
 Christine is passionate about the strong positive impact music can have on the lives of children.
-She is committed to studying the needs of all beginners in piano to better serve them, and to find ways to serve the learning communities at large.
+She is committed to studying the needs of all beginners in piano, to better serve them and to find ways to serve the music learning community at large.